-The EU General Data Protection Regulation (GDPR) website and the Information Commissioner’s Office (ICO) provides information about the GDPR.
+The Information Commissioner’s Office (ICO) provides information about the GDPR.
 The Technology Code of Practice summarises the key points.

 The GDPR will come into force on 25 May 2018.
 It’s about protecting citizens’ personal data when it is being processed or moved.

 You must be ready to comply with this new regulation and consider the ethical and appropriate use of data and technology.

 GDPR is adopting privacy by design as part of the regulation.
 There is a legal requirement in the GDPR for the protection of citizens’ data to be included from the start of the design process.
 GDPR includes upfront penalties for not complying.

 Maintaining the privacy of citizens’ personal data includes security.
 Privacy also includes how citizens: